How a Northeast Jewelry Brand Scaled to Six Figures in Four Months: A Paid Media Strategy Blueprint

 Scaling to Six Figures in Four Months: The Discipline Behind the Growth

 This wasn’t luck or a niche advantage.
 It was a disciplined approach to ecommerce and digital marketing.
-The first four months focused on stability and testing, while the following months focused on controlled scaling.
+The first four months required patience; the following eight demanded aggression.

 Why Market Timing Matters for Paid Media Strategy